pschool-in/curriculum/content/grammar/new-topics/article-1.md

 For example:
 1. *an* animal
 2. *an* umbrella
-3. *an owl
+3. *an* owl
 4. *an* eagle
 5. *an* ice-cream

-*a* is used before the naming word that begin with consonants or the other remaining letters.
+*a* is used before the naming word that begins with consonants or the other remaining letters.

 For example:
 1. *a* tree